Sign in

 click for larger graph click for larger graph

 Small, mobile and embedded devices do not have resources to spare.
 They are constrained by battery life, size, weight, heat, processing power, memory and network bandwidth.
-The cost of adding additional resources to handle more functionality often prices mass market devices such as mobile handsets, consumer electronics, game consoles, and automobile navigation systems out of cost-sensitive markets.
+The cost of adding additional resources to handle more functionality often prices mass-market devices such as mobile handsets, consumer electronics, game consoles, and automobile navigation systems out of cost-sensitive markets.

 Efficient XML creates opportunities for adding more compelling content and applications on existing devices without additional resources.
 It creates opportunities to reduce the cost of new devices by enabling them to function with fewer resources.
 It creates opportunities for content providers and application developers to reach far more customers.
 And it creates opportunities for network operators to increase utilization of their data networks.